goyalakshat111/book-record-management/README.md

 Standard(6months)
 Premium(12months)

+NOTE : Dates will be in format mm/dd/yyyy

 If the subscription date is 01/12/22 and Subscription type is Standard and the valid till date will be 01/05/23

-If he has an issued book and the issued book is to be returned till 01/12/23 and he misses it then gets a fine of  Rs.
+If he has an issued book and the issued book is to be returned till 12/01/23 and he misses it then gets a fine of  Rs.
 100

-If he has an issued book and the issued book is to be returned till 01/12/23 and he misses date of return and his subscription also expires then impose a fine of Rs.200
+If he has an issued book and the issued book is to be returned till 12/01/23 and he misses date of return and his subscription also expires then impose a fine of Rs.200